Cheyenne: Horse culture on the Great Plains

 While they participated in nomadic Plains horse culture, men hunted and occasionally fought with and raided other tribes.
 The women tanned and dressed hides for clothing, shelter, and other uses.
 They also gathered roots, berries, and other useful plants.
 From the products of hunting and gathering, the women also made lodges, clothing, and other equipment.
 Their lives were active and physically demanding.
 The Cheyenne held territory in and near the Black Hills, but later all the Great Plains from Dakota to the Arkansas River.

 Role models

 A Cheyenne woman has a higher status if she is part of an extended family with distinguished ancestors.
 Also, if she is friendly and compatible with her female relatives and does not have members in her extended family who are alcoholics or otherwise in disrepute.
 It is expected of all Cheyenne women to be hardworking, chaste, modest, skilled in traditional crafts, knowledgeable about Cheyenne culture and history and speak Cheyenne fluently.
 Tribal powwow princesses are expected to have these characteristics.

 Ethnobotany

 An infusion of the pulverized leaves and blossoms of tansy is used for dizziness and weakness.
 They give dried leaves of Sagittaria cuneata to horses for urinary troubles and for a sore mouth.

-Notable historic Cheyenne people
+Historical Cheyenne Figures

 Please list 20th and 21st-century Cheyenne people under their specific tribes, Cheyenne and Arapaho Tribes and Northern Cheyenne Tribe of the Northern Cheyenne Indian Reservation.